Skip to main content

 A cross-border invoice is both a payment instruction and a compliance record.
 If AP cannot validate your details quickly, payment slows down.
 Make it audit-friendly before you send it:

 Do not assume foreign clients remove Canadian indirect tax risk.
 CRA's small-supplier test uses a rolling four-quarter measure based on worldwide taxable supplies, including zero-rated supplies.
-Add current threshold after verification.
+Verify the current registration threshold against official CRA guidance before using it in reminders, registration planning, or tax-transfer rules.

 A simple monthly routine is enough if you keep it current: